henrysky/astroNN/docs/source/galaxy10.rst

 ---------------

 Galaxy10 DECaLS is a dataset contains 17736 256x256 pixels colored galaxy images (g, r and z band) separated in 10 classes.
-Galaxy10 DECaLS is a dataset contains 17736 256x256 pixels colored galaxy images (g, r and z band) separated in 10 classes.
 ``Galaxy10_DECals.h5`` have columns ``images`` with shape ``(17736, 256, 256, 3)``, ``ans``, ``ra``, ``dec``,
 ``redshift`` and ``pxscale`` in unit of arcsecond per pixel

-Galaxy10 DECaLS images come from `DESI Legacy Imaging Surveys`_ and labels come from `Galaxy Zoo`_.
 Galaxy10 DECaLS images come from `DESI Legacy Imaging Surveys`_ and labels come from `Galaxy Zoo`_.

 ::